AlecDivito/Rust-Presentation/3_things_about_rust.md

 # Learning to love the Rust Propaganda

-Understand why Rust is the most loved and admired language today
+Understand why Rust is the most loved and admired programming language

 Alec Di Vito